-Among the requirements of the Local Government Act for the contents of a Plan of Management for community and Crown land are:

-- categorisation of the land - □ core objectives for management of the land.

-2.7 Public hearings

-2.7.1 Why hold a public hearing?

-A public hearing is required under Section 40A of the Local Government Act 1993 and Section 3.23(7)(d) of the Crown Land Management Act 2016 if:

-- a Plan of Management proposes to categorise (that is, the Plan has not been previously been prepared and adopted by Council, or has not categorised community land) the public land covered by the Plan of Management - a Plan of Management proposes to re-categorise (changing the adopted category) the public land covered by the Plan of Management - multiple categorisations are assigned to parks after the initial categorisation has been submitted to the Department of Planning, Industry and Environment.

-Note: Public hearings regarding categorisation or re-categorisation of community land are not related to reclassification.
-Reclassification is when community land is re-classified as operational land that can then be managed differently and has the ability to be sold by Council.
+ong the requirements of the Local Government Act for the contents of a Plan of nagement for community and Crown land are: categorisation of the land core objectives for management of the land.
+2.7 7 Public hearings 2.7 7.1 Why hold a public hearing? ublic hearing is required under Section 40A of the Local Government Act 1993 and ction 3.23(7)(d) of the Crown Land Management Act 2016 if: a Plan of Management proposes to categorise (that is, the Plan has not been previously been prepared and adopted by Council, or has not categorised community land) the public land covered by the Plan of Management a Plan of Management proposes to re-categorise (changing the adopted category) the public land covered by the Plan of Management multiple categorisations are assigned to parks after the initial categorisation has been submitted to the Department of Planning, Industry and Environment. rela ope te: Public hearings regarding categorisation or re-categorisation of community land are not ated to reclassification.
+Reclassification is when community land is re-classified as erational land that can then be managed differently and has the ability to be sold by uncil.
 Community land is protected under the Local Government Act and cannot be sold.

-2.7.2 Who conducts a public hearing?

-An independent chairperson conducts the public hearing, and provides a report to Council with recommendations on the proposed categorisation, recategorisation or multiple categorisation of public land.

-Under Section 47G of the Act, the person presiding at a public hearing must not be:

-- a) A Councillor or employee of the Council holding the public hearing. - b) A person who has been a Councillor or employee of that Council at any time during the 5 years before the date of his or her appointment.

-2.7.3 What happens after the public hearing?

-Council must make a copy of the report regarding the outcomes of the public hearing available for inspection by the public at a location within the area of Council no later than 4 days after it has received the final report from the person presiding at the public hearing.

-This report will be presented to Council for their information when it considers:

-- proposed recategorisation of part of Marsfield Park from General Community Use to Park - proposed categorisation/recategorisation of parts of Glades Bay Park as Natural Area-Bushland or Park - proposed recategorisation of parks in the Draft Natural Areas Generic Plan of Management to Natural Area-Bushland or Park:
+2.7 7.2 Who conducts a public hearing? with independent chairperson conducts the public hearing, and provides a report to Council recommendations on the proposed categorisation, recategorisation or multiple egorisation of public land. a) b) der Section 47G of the Act, the person presiding at a public hearing must not be: A Councillor or employee of the Council holding the public hearing.
+A person who has been a Councillor or employee of that Council at any time during the 5 years before the date of his or her appointment.
+2.7 7.3 What happens after the public hearing? ava uncil must make a copy of the report regarding the outcomes of the public hearing illable for inspection by the public at a location within the area of Council no later than 4 is after it has received the final report from the person presiding at the public hearing.
+This s report will be presented to Council for their information when it considers: proposed recategorisation of part of Marsfield Park from General Community Use to Park proposed categorisation/recategorisation of parts of Glades Bay Park as Natural Area- Bushland or Park proposed recategorisation of parks in the Draft Natural Areas Generic Plan of

+PUBLIC HEARING AND SUBMISSIONS REPORT FOR: PROPOSED RECATEGORISATION OF PART OF MARSFIELD PARK, PARTS OF GLADES BAY PARK, AND PARKS INCLUDED IN DRAFT NATURAL AREAS PLAN OF MANAGEMENT; AND MULTIPLE CATEGORISATION OF CROWN LAND IN DRAFT GENERIC PLANS OF MANAGEMENT FOR PARKS/GENERAL COMMUNITY USE AND SPORTSGROUNDS PARKLAND PLANNERS

+Management to Natural Area-Bushland or Park:

-- part of Burrows Park from General Community Use to Natural Area-Bushland - part of Denistone Park, all of Hubert Hunt Reserve, part of Stewart Park from Park to Natural Area-Bushland - all of Civic Gateway and part of Pindari Park from Natural Area-Bushland to Park. - Multiple categorisations of Crown land in the Draft Generic Plans of Management for Parks and General Community Use, and Sportsgrounds: Brush Farm Park, Glen Street Reserve, Monash Park, North Ryde Park, Ryde Park, Westminster Park.
+- part of Burrows Park from General Community Use to Natural Area-Bushland - part of Denistone Park, all of Hubert Hunt Reserve, part of Stewart Park from Park to Natural Area-Bushland - all of Civic Gateway and part of Pindari Park from Natural Area-Bushland to Park. - ☐ Multiple categorisations of Crown land in the Draft Generic Plans of Management for Parks and General Community Use, and Sportsgrounds: Brush Farm Park, Glen Street Reserve, Monash Park, North Ryde Park, Ryde Park, Westminster Park.